ATNF/askapsoft/Code/Doc/user/current/doc/calim/csimulator.rst

 This section describes how the sky model is specified.
 The parameters can be given either in the main parset file or in a separate one pointed by *sources.definition* (see above).
 All parameters below have *Csimulator* prefix, if given in the main parset file.
+The sky model is specified by either a model image (using *sources.nameOfSource.model*) or components (using *sources.nameOfSource.components*), but not both.
+If both options are provided in the parset, the task will abort.

 +------------------------+--------------+--------------+---------------------------------------------------------+
 |**Parameter**           |**Type**      |**Default**   |**Description**                                          |